arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 ## Get the topic path

 Getting a topic path is an interesting use case.
-While rendering any category, sub-category, or topic page we would need to render breadcrumbs that hold the path to it.
+While rendering any category, sub-category, or topic page we would need to render breadcrumbs that hold the path of it in the taxonomy.
 For example, for Python's page, we will need to render a path like

 ```python
 Software Engineering > Programming Languages > Python
 ```

 This path helps users explore and discover new categories, sub-categories, or topics.
-So, using our current schema, how could we compute the topic path, given a topic id.
+So, with our current schema, how could we compute the topic path for a given topic id.

 Doing it on the application side is the first approach that comes to mind but it is a poor one because we would be making `n` selects for `n` levels.
-So without constraints, we will be making `3` selects to compute the topic path.
-The application pseudocode would look something like this
+In the case of our current system, we will be making `3` selects to compute the topic path; with the application pseudocode looking something like this

 ```python
 def get_topicpath(topic_id):